kodecocodes/i9t/uikit-dynamics/uikit-dynamics.markdown

 }
 ```

-Build your application to make sure it compiles correctly, but know the app won't look any different yet!
+Build your application to make sure it compiles correctly.
+Disappointingly the app won't look any different yet :[

 The method you just added will help snap the metadata box into place with a velocity.
 Now you need some velocity.
 To get that, you'll need to add the pan gesture recognizer, which is next.